Edison Electric Institute: ESG reporting template

 In August 2018, EEI announced that it was launching an environmental, social, governance, and sustainability-related (ESG/sustainability) reporting template to help both consumers and the financial sector, the latter with "more uniform and consistent ESG/sustainability data and information."
 EEI had launched a similar program as a pilot program in 2017.
 The template is the first of its kind, being "the first and only industry-focused and investor-driven ESG reporting framework."

+Opposition to emissions mitigation

+In 2023, Reuters reported that the Edison Electric Institute was seeking to lobby against the Biden administration's proposals to require upgrades to existing natural gas-fired power plants in order to curb climate-warming emissions.

 Foundation

 The Edison Electric Institute runs the Edison Electric Institute for Electric Innovation foundation, a 501(c)(3) charitable organization.
 The foundation's main activities are research, holding conferences, giving grants, and outreach to outside parties and organizations.
 The foundation's three main goals are to educate the public about how electric power is produced, delivered, and used; help make the environment clean and safe; and to improve the quality of life for all people.
 The governing structure of the foundation is a board of directors composed of electric industry CEOs.